RubyLane/rl_json/README.md

 * T: A JSON template (substitutions are performed on the inserted fragment).
 * L: A literal - the resulting string is simply everything from the forth character onwards (this allows literal strings to be included in the template that would otherwise be interpreted as the substitutions above).

+None of the first three characters for a template may be escaped.

 The value inserted is determined by the characters following the substitution type prefix.
 When interpolating values from a dictionary they name keys in the dictionary which hold the values to interpolate.
 When interpolating from